Degas’ Obsession / The Artificiality of Art

 — The Working Methods of Degas: The Milliners, The Getty Conservation Institute, 2008

-Based on similar technical analyses, researchers could establish that Degas started working on ‘Dancers Practicing in the Foyer’ a lot earlier than previously thought – and that he worked on it, adding and removing layers and motifs, for close to 30 years.
-The painting contains up to 14 layers of paint.
+Based on similar technical analyses, researchers could establish that Degas started working on ‘Dancers Practicing in the Foyer’ a lot earlier than previously thought, and that he worked on it, adding and removing layers and motifs, for close to 30 years, a process which might, in psychoanalytic terms, be described as hypercathexis.